Agentic Visualization: Extracting Agent-based Design Patterns from Visualization Systems: AV COORDINATION PATTERNS

 \section{AV COORDINATION PATTERNS}

 Agentic visualization workflows often employ multiple agents.
 Depending on the nature of the task, agents may work towards a shared goal, operate independently, or wait for others to complete their tasks before proceeding.
-Coordination is essential to ensure that agents and human analysts can schedule and execute their tasks effectively.
-Here we discuss different coordination patterns that describe how agents and human analysts coordinate during analysis.
+Coordination is essential to ensure that agents and humans can schedule and execute their tasks effectively.

+Here we discuss different coordination patterns that describe how agents and users coordinate during analysis.

 \Pattern At the beginning of the analysis process, it is often unclear which tasks should be prioritized to perform the analysis effectively, especially in large datasets. \textbf{\PatternScouting} can serve as an initial coordination pattern, where multiple autonomous agents independently explore the dataset to identify potentially interesting patterns, anomalies, or other areas of interest.
-Human analysts can provide a single or multiple goals, and the agents can operate with this knowledge and adapt to the analysts' feedback.
+Users, typically data shapers, stewards, or domain experts, can provide a single or multiple goals, and the agents can operate with this knowledge and adapt to their feedback.

 \Examples Mix\&Match~\cite{Pang1994} releases smart particles (i.e., agents) into the dataset to highlight features of interest.
-The particles operate on rules, have a finite lifetime and scout for information in the dataset, leaving behind visual effects for the users.
+The particles operate on rules, have a finite lifetime, and scout for information in the dataset, leaving behind visual effects for the users.
 Users can also modify particle behavior by updating the rules to produce different effects.
-DataSite~\cite{cui19datasite} proactively runs background computations on dataset to support human analysts during the different stages of the visual data exploration process.
-The analyst still maintains agency over the exploration and is actively supported by the system to generate insights, creating a balanced dialogue between the analyst and the system (or agents) and utilizing their respective strengths.
+DataSite~\cite{cui19datasite} proactively runs background computations on datasets to support users during the different stages of the visual data exploration process.
+The user still maintains agency over the exploration and is actively supported by the system to generate insights, creating a balanced dialogue between the analyst and the system (or agents) and utilizing their respective strengths.

-\Pattern In some cases, it might not be enough to employ autonomous agents on independent tasks with different goals, but multiple agents should be deployed with a single task and a shared goal. \textbf{\PatternSwarming} agents can address this issue by dividing the problem into smaller components that each agent in the swarm can autonomously work on and coordinate.
+\Pattern In some cases, it might not be enough to employ autonomous agents on independent tasks with different goals, but multiple agents should be deployed with a single task and a shared goal.

+\textbf{\PatternSwarming} agents can address this issue by dividing the problem into smaller components that each agent in the swarm can autonomously work on and coordinate.